 Appointment With A Field Engineering Technician

 We will assign a Field Engineer to your project after we have received your application.
 An appointment will be scheduled (typically within two weeks) to meet on-site to review your plans and CPI’s requirements.
-At the time of your appointment, your building location must be staked.
+At the time of the appointment, your building, road, & sewer/septic locations must be identified.

 Designing Your Project

-The Field Engineer will design your project and have an invoice issued.
+The Field Engineer will design your project and, if required, have an invoice issued.
 The invoice will be sent to you via email or mail, and is valid for 90 days.
-Costs must be paid in full prior to proceeding and construction must be complete less than 120 days after payment.
+Costs must be paid in full prior to proceeding and construction must be complete less than 180 days after payment.

 If easements are required for your project, CPI will provide those documents to you.
 You will be responsible to secure all necessary signatures and notarizations.
 All documents must be returned to CPI for recording in order for your project to proceed.

-Special permits, such as road, railroad, and forest service permits will be prepared and submitted by CPI.
+Special permits, such as road, railroad, and forest service permits will be prepared and submitted by CPI if needed.
 Your project will not be able to proceed unless all permits have been approved.

 Trench Inspection and Green Tag